OSGeo/gdal/doc/source/programs/gdal_vector_select.rst

     .. versionadded:: 3.14

-    Comma-separated list of attribute fields from input layer to copy to the new layer (or to exclude if :option:`--exclude` is specified)
+    Attribute field(s) from input layer to copy to the new layer (or to exclude if :option:`--exclude` is specified).
+    To select multiple fields, argument :option:`--field` can be specified for each field, or a comma-separated list of field names can be provided to :option:`--field`.

     Field names with spaces, commas or double-quote should be surrounded with a starting and ending double-quote character, and